vanheeringen-lab/ANANSE/docs/input_data.md

 In practice these are examples of approaches that will work:

+* For **H3K27ac ChIP-seq for human hg38** data.
+Use [STAR]()/[bwa]() or your tool of choice to map your `fastq` file to genome.
+Use [MACS2](https://github.com/taoliu/MACS) or your tool of choice to identify the peaks.
+Then establish enhancer peak normalize it with `ananse quantile` command.

+!!! tip "Example"
+    * Quantile normalize enhancer counts with ANANSE.
+    `ananse quantile KRT_H3K27ac.sorted.bam KRT_enhancer.bed`

+    * Select enhancers that overlapped with corresponding broad peaks.
+    `bedtools intersect -a KRT_enhancer.bed -b KRT_H3K27ac.broadPeak -wa > KRT_enhancer_filter.bed`

 * For **EP300 ChIP-seq** data.
 Use [MACS2](https://github.com/taoliu/MACS) or your tool of choice to identify the peaks.
 Take the summits of the peaks and extend these by +/- 100bp to a total size of 200bp.
 Convert the MACS2 bedGraph to bigWig and select the highest EP300 signal in the peaks.

 !!! tip "Example"